MenacingExiler/VRCMenacePlayerShrinkerAsset/README.md

 # License

 This asset is licensed under Apache License 2.0.
 Feel free to contribute or include in your project as long as you follow the license.
+If you use it in your world or Vket booth, please credit me MenacingExiler with link to github.com/MenacingExiler/VRCMenacePlayerShrinkerAsset

 # Support me!